NearNodeFlash/nnf-deploy/tools/crd-bumper/Editing_APIs.md

 Tips, tutorials, examples, best practices.

+## Tips

+Some helpful tips to make life easier while writing conversion routines.

+* Do not delete fields.
+It's easier to write loss-less conversion routines if the field is renamed to something that indicates it's no longer used.
+This becomes more important in the spoke-hub-spoke scenario, because the hub will not have an annotation preserving the original spoke's values.

 ## Example 1: Add a field to a resource

 In the DWS repository, add a new field to the `Status` section of the `SystemConfiguration` **hub** resource.
 In this case, the hub version is `v1alpha2`.